lambdamikel/MIDI-80/README.md

 ## Theory of Operation

-MIDI/80 implements a FIFO queue for MIDI messages received over the MIDI IN DIN socket.
-Incoming MIDI bytes are buffered by the BluePill.
-The status of this buffer can be queried by reading from IO port 9 - a 1 indicates MIDI bytes are queued for retrieval from the buffer, and a 0 indicates an empty buffer.
-MIDI bytes can then be retrieved from the FIFO by reading from IO port 8.
+MIDI/80 implements a FIFO queue with a capacity of 256 bytes for buffering incoming MIDI messages which are received over the MIDI IN DIN socket.
+The status of this buffer can be queried by reading from IO port `9` - a `1` indicates MIDI bytes are queued for retrieval from the buffer, and a `0` indicates an empty buffer.
+MIDI bytes can then be retrieved from the FIFO by reading from IO port `8`.

-If the standalone mode is turned on, i.e., DIP switch 3 is set to on, then all MIDI data bytes received over MIDI IN are also automatically forwarded to the Waveblaster module.
+If the standalone mode is turned on, i.e., DIP switch `3` is set to on, then all MIDI data bytes received over MIDI IN are also automatically forwarded to the Waveblaster module.

-If MIDI THRU is turned on, i.e., DIP switch 4 is set to on, then MIDI data bytes received over MIDI IN are also automatically forwarded to the MIDI OUT DIN socket.
+If MIDI THRU is turned on, i.e., DIP switch `4` is set to on, then MIDI data bytes received over MIDI IN are also automatically forwarded to the MIDI OUT DIN socket.

-MIDI data bytes received by MIDI/80 from the TRS-80 via port 8 will not be buffered, but, depending on the settings of DIP switches 1 and 2, immediately be forwarded to either the Waveblaster pluging module, and/or the MIDI OUT DIN socket, or both or none.
+MIDI data bytes received by MIDI/80 from the TRS-80 via port `8` will not be buffered, but, depending on the settings of DIP switches `1` and `2`, immediately be forwarded to either the Waveblaster pluging module, and/or the MIDI OUT DIN socket, or both or none.
 Both routes can be turned on or off individually, and independendly of each other.

 MIDI/80 is implemented using 4 ISR (Interrupt Service Routines).
-There is a pair of ISRs for handling reads and write to TRS-80 IO port 8, and one ISR for handling IO port 9 reads.
+There is a pair of ISRs for handling reads and write to TRS-80 IO port 8, and one ISR for handling IO port `9` reads.
 Another ISR is responsible for putting MIDI bytes received via the MIDI IN socket into the FIFO buffer.
 The MIDI ISR has priority over the ISRs serving the TRS-80 IO - the Z80 CPU may be put into WAIT state in case these